rsvp/fecon235/README.md

 and any Python IDE interactive development environment.
 Our [wiki] should be gradually adding tutorials and FAQs for any clarifications.
-Ask your questions on Twitter by adding the hashtag *#fecon235*.

 ### Useful modules ###